ESCOMP/CTSM/doc/source/tech_note/Vegetation_Phenology_Turnover/CLM50_Tech_Note_Vegetation_Phenology_Turnover.rst

 The special case for fluxes in the final litterfall timestep (:math:`{t}_{offset}` = :math:`\Delta t`\ ) ensures that a fraction (:math:`1-biofuel\_harvfrac`) of the displayed growth is sent to the litter pools for deciduous plant types, while the remaining fraction (:math:`biofuel\_harvfrac`) of leaf biomass goes to the biofuel feedstock pools (Equation :eq:`25.9`).
-Modifications on livestem carbon pools can be found in section :numref:`Harvest to food and seed` in Equations :eq:`25.9`-:eq:`25.14`.
+Modifications on livestem carbon pools for prognostic crops can be found in section :numref:`Harvest to food and seed` in Equations :eq:`25.9`-:eq:`25.14`.

 Corresponding nitrogen fluxes during litterfall take into account retranslocation of nitrogen out of the displayed leaf pool prior to litterfall (:math:`{NF}_{leaf,retrans}`, gN m\ :sup:`-2` s\ :sup:`-1`).
 Retranslocation of nitrogen out of fine roots is